simonprickett/micropython-team-talk/pimoroni-enviro-plus/README.md

-# TODO Pimoroni Enviro+ Demo
+# Environment Monitoring with the Pimoroni Enviro+ and Grafana Cloud

 ![A Grafana dashboard showing output from this project](pimoroni_enviro_plus_dashboard_example.png)

+TODO overview...

+## Grafana Cloud Setup

+TODO

 ## Hardware

-TODO what hardware do we need here?
+This demo requires some specific hardware items to run on.
+These are:

 * 1 Raspberry Pi [Pico W](https://shop.pimoroni.com/products/raspberry-pi-pico-w?variant=40059369652307) - get one with headers already attached, so that you don't have to buy these separately and solder them on yourself.
 These are also known as the "WH" versions.
 At the time of writing, the required MicroPython build for this project wasn't readily available for the Pico 2 W so avoid those and stick with the original model.
 * 1 Pimoroni [Pico Enviro+ Pack](https://shop.pimoroni.com/products/pico-enviro-pack?variant=40045073662035) (just get the pack, you don't need any of the extra accessories such as the external particulate sensor).
-* To power the device and install software on it, you'll also want to get a [USB to Micro USB data cable](https://shop.pimoroni.com/products/usb-a-to-microb-cable-black?variant=31241639562).
+* 1 [USB to Micro USB data cable](https://shop.pimoroni.com/products/usb-a-to-microb-cable-black?variant=31241639562).
+This is for powering the device and installing software on it.

 ## Assembling the Hardware